Hchoudhry15/-DisasterReliefAid-App/README.md

 #### Known Issues

-- Chat system does not always keep the correct message order
 - Help requests are not able to be cancelled/marked as complete
 - Help request updates are not shown to the user